 - 1. Two ministers of religion-ordained elected by the Synod - 2.
 One minister of religion-commissioned elected by the Synod - 3.
 Two laypersons elected by the Synod - 4.
-Three laypersons appointed by the delegates of the members of Concordia University System - 5.
+ThreeFour laypersons appointed by the delegates of the members of Concordia University System elected members listed above, after consultation with the President of the Synod and the Institution Advisory Council; at least two of the four must have background experience in higher education administration or accreditation - 5.
 The President of the Synod or his representative